torik42/YaLafi/README.md

 is sent to the proofreading software.
 Both use (simple) regular expressions for plain-text extraction and are easy to install.
-YaLafi, on the other hand, aims to achieve good flexibility and a high quality of the filtering process.
+YaLafi, on the other hand, aims to achieve high flexibility and a good filtering quality with minimal number of false positives from the proofreading software.

 [Back to top](#yalafi-yet-another-latex-filter)